Fonds-de-Dotation-du-Libre/european-cloud-industry/json-guidelines.md

 Content errors:

-Confuse success_cases and references copy information, notably KPIs from unreliable websites Not mentioning the company type
+* Confuse success_cases and references
+* Copy information, notably KPIs from unreliable websites
+* Not mentioning the company type
-Not adding company coordinates
+* Not adding company coordinates
-Not mentioning any success case
+* Not mentioning any success case

-3- Guidelines for a high quality JSON file
+## 3- Guidelines for a high quality JSON file

-Make sure to understand JSON language and how it works (read https://www.json.org/json-en.html) Please refer to the example on Github (https://github.com/Fonds-de-Dotation-du-Libre/european-cloud-industry/blob/master/example/empty.json) to start from a correct JSON syntax
+* Make sure to understand JSON language and how it works (read https://www.json.org/json-en.html)
+* Please refer to the example on Github (https://github.com/Fonds-de-Dotation-du-Libre/european-cloud-industry/blob/master/example/empty.json) to start from a correct JSON syntax
-Define the creation date of the JSON file in "created" input with ISO standard (YYYY-MM-DD) Define industry type (see industry type below)
+* Define the creation date of the JSON file in "created" input with ISO standard (YYYY-MM-DD)
+* Define industry type (see industry type below)
-Define all company information such as title, address, postal_code, city, country, phone_contact, mail_contact, coordinate_list, subsidiary_list, website_url
+* Define all company information such as title, address, postal_code, city, country, phone_contact, mail_contact, coordinate_list, subsidiary_list, website_url
-Define company KPIs from a reliable website (List of validated sources for financial data below) Define at least 50% of companies' solutions (software, hardware) Define solution_category for every solution, it must have the same categories as "similar_solutions_list" Find at least an alternative solution for each solution described (use Openhub and Google) Define a solution license by referring to Github or Openhub (see the licence syntax below) Define a source_code_download using Github, Gitlab or an equivalent for every solution Define a source_code_profile (code analysis including the language, line numbers, date, etc.) by referring to Openhub Add references; a list of the company client names including client name, industry, country, and solution Add logo URL if it's available
+* Define company KPIs from a reliable website (List of validated sources for financial data below)
+* Define at least 50% of companies' solutions (software, hardware)
+* Define solution_category for every solution, it must have the same categories as "similar_solutions_list"
+* Find at least an alternative solution for each solution described (use Openhub and Google)
+* Define a solution license by referring to Github or Openhub (see the licence syntax below)
+* Define a source_code_download using Github, Gitlab or an equivalent for every solution
+* Define a source_code_profile (code analysis including the language, line numbers, date, etc.) by referring to Openhub
+* Add references; a list of the company client names including client name, industry, country, and solution
+* Add logo URL if it's available
-Add success cases; list of company clients that published an article about the successful implementation of the solution including the title of the article, a brief description of the article, image_url, industry, customer, country, language, and a sucess_case_url
+* Add success cases; list of company clients that published an article about the successful implementation of the solution including the title of the article, a brief description of the article, image_url, industry, customer, country, language, and a sucess_case_url
-At least one reference or success case for every solution A success case without an article is a reference, a reference with an article is a success case Do not duplicate success cases in references
+* At least one reference or success case for every solution
+* A success case without an article is a reference, a reference with an article is a success case
+* Do not duplicate success cases in references
-Before saving a JSON file, check it with jsonlint (https://jsonlint.com/).
+* Before saving a JSON file, check it with jsonlint (https://jsonlint.com/).

-Classification of values
+## Classification of values

 For industry types (type) :

 * Company;